-- A. A person commits a Drug-Free School Zone offense by committing any offense prohibited by this Chapter within 300 feet of any school, its grounds, or a school bus stop. - B. A violation of this section is a Class 1 offense. - C. A person who has been convicted of a second violation of this section, within 3 years from the date of the prior violation shall be sentenced to a minimum of 9 months imprisonment.
+- A. A person commits a Drug-Free School Zone offense by committing any offense prohibited by this Chapter within 300 feet of any school, its grounds, or a school bus stop. - B. A violation of this section Section is a Class 1 offense.

+C. A person who has been convicted of a second violation of this sectionSection, within 3 years from the date of the prior violation shall be sentenced to a minimum of nine (9) months imprisonment.